Domino43/.github/CONTRIBUTING.md

   * Even if a PR is not approved it could still influence direction or highlight wider concerns.
 * Planned work must fit the project mandate.
 * Planned work must benefit at least the majority of users.
-  * Niche, edge-case features might be better suited in a plugin or extension.
+  * Niche, edge-case features might be better suited in a wrapper, plugin or extension.
 * Don't worry if your first PR takes a little longer to review and approve, second and third PRs will sail through.

 ## PR checklist